 Dr. Lee's employment has no specified term, but can be terminated by either party by giving the other party no less than six months' notice in writing.
 Dr. Lee's employment may be terminated, immediately and without notice, pursuant to the conditions specified in the Lee Service Agreement, in which event Dr. Lee would then be entitled to certain accrued obligations and may, depending on the circumstances, be entitled to receive payment in lieu of salary and benefits for all or any part of the notice period to which he would otherwise have been entitled.
 If Dr. Lee's employment is terminated as a result of his death, by BicycleTx without Cause or by Dr. Lee for Good Reason (each as defined in the Lee Service Agreement), BicycleTx will owe Dr. Lee severance pay, the amount of which will depend on whether such termination occurs within the 12 month period following a Change of Control (as defined in the Lee Service Agreement) of us.
-If such termination occurs within such 12 month period, Dr. Lee would be entitled to receive a payment equal to 1.5 times his then annual base salary and target annual performance bonus, and benefits continuation (or cash in lieu thereof) for 18 months following his termination.
-Any equity awards held by Dr. Lee subject to time based vesting would also become fully vested.
-If such termination occurs other than within the 12 month period following a Change of Control of us, Dr. Lee would be entitled to receive a payment equal to one times his then annual base salary, and benefits continuation (or cash in lieu thereof) for 12 months following termination.
-In order to receive any severance under the
+If such termination occurs within such 12 month period, Dr. Lee would be entitled to receive a payment equal to 1.5 times his then annual base salary and target annual performance bonus, and benefits continuation (or cash in lieu thereof) for 18 months following his termination occurs other than within the 12 month period following a Change of Control of us, Dr. Lee would be entitled to receive a payment equal to receive a payment for the period to receive a payment equal to 0 also become fully vested.
+If such termination occurs other than within the 12 month period following a Change of Control of us, Dr. Lee would be entitled to receive a payment equal to 0 receive a payment for the period following a Change of Control of us, Dr. Lee would be entitled to receive a payment equal to 0 receive a payment for the period following a Change of Control of us, Dr. Lee would be entitled to receive a payment equal to 0 rece